-The Company is exposed primarily to risk concentrations associated with i) Motor injury classes of business in Ireland, and ii) weather and flood events, although this concentration is in general well managed within appetite.
+The Company is exposed primarily to risk concentrations associated with i) Motor injury classes of business in Ireland, and ii) weather and flood events, although these concentrations are in general well managed within appetite.

-The Company operates a comprehensive risk management system and policy management process.
-This system includes policies which govern key activities such as Underwriting, Claims, Reinsurance and the assessment of insurance risks.
+The Company operates a comprehensive Risk Management System and policy management process.
+This system includes policies which govern key activities such as underwriting, claims, reinsurance and the assessment of insurance risks.
 The policies introduce a system of mandatory control frameworks which stipulate a system of minimum requirements and standard controls, and Key Risk Indicators which are used to measure the effectiveness of these controls in mitigating risk.
 Each quarter management are required to report on the operation and effectiveness of these controls to governance committees, key risks are escalated to the management Risk and Control Committee and to the Board Risk Committee.
 Controls which are not considered effective are subject to remedial action and risk oversight.

-The Underwriting and Claims governance and control framework spans a number of key activities, including (but not limited to):
+The underwriting and claims governance and control framework spans a number of key activities, including (but not limited to):

-- The Delegation of Technical Authority (Internal and External) including Licensing and Referrals - Portfolio Strategy, Performance and Risk Management
+The Delegation of Technical Authority (Internal and External) including Licensing and Referrals

+- Portfolio Strategy, Performance and Risk Management

+- Underwriting Product Development

 - Pricing

 - Accumulation and Exposure Management

 - Multi-National Risks

 - Risk Control / Inspection

 - Underwriting and Claims File Review / Validation

-- Claims Management Processes, and
+- Claims Management Processes

 - Case Reserving.